storj/docs/src/pages/dcs/how-tos/veeam-integration-guide/index.md

 *   **Eliminate downtime**: instant recovery and protection from cyber threats.

-*   **Fast and secure backup for your data: **automate workload backup and discovery across cloud, virtual, physical and NAS.
-Fast image-based backups take advantage of VMs, hardware and OS snapshots.&#x20;
+*   **Fast and secure backup for your data: **automate workload backup and discovery across cloud, virtual, physical, and NAS.
+Fast image-based backups take advantage of VMs, hardware, and OS snapshots.&#x20;

-*   **Lightning-fast data recovery for any scenario**: instant recovery of OSes, applications, databases, VMs, files, folders, objects and shares.
+*   **Lightning-fast data recovery for any scenario**: instant recovery of OSes, applications, databases, VMs, files, folders, objects, and shares.
 Recovery works across multiple clouds and platforms.

 *   **Flexibility**: a software-defined and hardware–agnostic solution for ultimate flexibility.&#x20;